AnomalyInnovations/aws-api-gateway-cli-test/README.md

 - `body`
   The request body as a JSON string.
 Defaults to `'{}'`.

+- `debug`
+    Additional debug output for response payload and errors.

 For additional documentation on the format for `params` and `additional-params`; refer to the generic [API Gateway Client][apiGClient] docs.